chrisahart/chrisahart.github.io/_pages/about.md

 ---

-I have recently submitted my thesis corrections for a PhD in Condensed Matter and Materials Physics at University College London (2018-2022), under the supervision of Prof. Jochen Blumberger.
+I have recently been awarded a PhD in Condensed Matter and Materials Physics at University College London (2018-2022), under the supervision of Prof. Jochen Blumberger.

 The aim of my research was to better understand charge transport processes in materials through atomistic simulations.